gl00/learngit/readme.txt

 Today is monday.
 Today is Sep 5th 2016.
 Creating a branch is quick and simple.
-Add some text in branch dev. abcdefg
+Add some text in branch dev.